 What this statute does

 Fla.
 Stat.
 626.854 is the foundational statute for the public adjusting profession in Florida.
-It defines who may call themselves a public adjuster, establishes the licensing requirements, sets rules for written contracts, and, critically, caps the fees a public adjuster may charge.
+It defines who may act as a public adjuster, establishes the licensing requirements, sets the rules for written contracts and solicitation conduct, and, critically, caps the fees a public adjuster may charge.

 Fee caps